Experimental measurement of the quantum geometric tensor using coupled qubits in diamond

 \section{Abstract}

 Geometry and topology are fundamental concepts, which underlie a wide range of fascinating physical phenomena such as topological states of matter and topological defects.
 In quantum mechanics, the geometry of quantum states is fully captured by the quantum geometric tensor.
-Using a solid-state spin system, we demonstrate a strong connection between coherent Rabi oscillations upon parametric modulations and the geometry of the underlying quantum states.
-We exploit this useful relation to perform, for the first time, an experimental measurement of the complete quantum geometric tensor.
-Our results establish coherent dynamical responses as a versatile probe for quantum geometry, and they pave the way for the detection of topological phenomena in solid state.
+Using a qubit formed by an NV center in diamond, we perform the first experimental measurement of the complete quantum geometric tensor.
+Our approach builds on a strong connection between coherent Rabi oscillations upon parametric modulations and the quantum geometry of the underlying states.
+We then apply our method to a system of two interacting qubits, by exploiting the coupling between the NV center spin and a neighboring $^{13}$C nuclear spin.
+Our results establish coherent dynamical responses as a versatile probe for quantum geometry, and they pave the way for the detection of novel topological phenomena in solid state.